SCB LEGAL

 Advocate An advocate is someone who supports you where you may find it difficult to do yourself.
 A family lawyer is an example of an advocate in the Negotiation, Mediation, Collaborative Practice and other dispute resolution methods as well as representing an adult or child in the Court.

-Affidavit A written statement made under oath in the presence of a person authorised to witness it.
-Essentially it is a declaration that the person who has signed it is being truthful about the contents of the affidavit.
-An affidavit may be required in Court proceedings as proof or evidence.
+Affidavit A written statement made under oath or affirmation in the presence of a person authorised to witness it.
+Essentially it is a declaration setting out a persons version of events and confirms that the person who has signed it is being truthful about the contents of the affidavit.
+An affidavit may be required in Court proceedings as proof of evidence.
 Lying in an affidavit is a criminal offence.

-Affidavit of Service Once documents have been served to someone, an affidavit of service is the document that is to be completed by the person who served the documents.
+Affidavit of Service Once documents have been served (given) on someone, an affidavit of service is the document that must be completed by the person who served the documents.
+This document is then filed (lodged) with the Court as proof that the documents have been served on the other party.

 Affirmation An affirmation is similar to an oath.
 That is, a promise or declaration that information or statements provided by the individual giving the affirmation, are truthful.
 It is not religious.